Facsimile Reproductions Buyer's Guide

-Would you like to own examples of the important printings of the ancient English language Bibles, such as those shown on the Ancient Rare Bibles & Books page of our website… but you find their prices to be well beyond your budget?
-No problem!
-We now produce a beautiful line of high-quality, exact facsimile reproductions, as an affordable alternative.
+If you have an interest in the important printings of the ancient English language Bibles, such as those shown on the Ancient Rare Bibles & Books page of our website… but you find their prices to be well beyond your budget, facsimile reproductions may be an option.
 A facsimile (pronounced “FAX-EMILY”) reproduction is a precise photographic replica, an exact duplicate copy, made from the original.
 Now anyone can afford to build a library of the original English Bible translations.

 To make our high-quality facsimile reproductions, we take one of our genuine original ancient Bibles, and carefully remove its binding.
 Then, we scan in each page one-at-a-time, front and back, at super-high resolution on a commercial-grade flatbed photographic scanner, creating a digital photograph of each leaf.
 These hundreds of images take many days to scan.
-The images are loaded into a Xerox Docu-Tech computerized printing machine, along with a very high grade of cream-colored paper.
 When the printing is done, we have ONE complete set of pages for a facsimile reproduction.
-Those pages are taken to a custom binding shop, where they are bound one-at-a-time in hardcover bonded leather bindings.
+Those pages are taken to a custom binding shop, where they are bound one-at-a-time in hardcover synthetic or genuine leather bindings.

 Because they are done literally one-at-a-time, it is not possible for us to capitalize on the large production cost discounts available on press runs of several thousand at once.
 Our per-unit production costs are therefore quite high because we only sell several hundred of each of our facsimiles every year to the small “niche market” of Christians who are interested in the history of the Bible.
 That is why they average a couple hundred dollars each… and our profit margins are very modest even at those prices.
 These are hand-assembled, high-quality books… not to be confused with cheap “bound photocopy” reproductions.